Print

 Instructions

-• Heat a frying pan over medium heat.
-Add the olive oil (1 tablespoon or more to taste) and cook the fish for 3-5 minutes on each side or until golden and cooked through.
+5. Cook the fish: Heat a frying pan over medium heat, add the olive oil and cook the fish for 3–5 minutes per side until golden and cooked through. (note 3)

-• Place the cooked fish on plates alongside the cucumber salad, roast potatoes, and lemon wedges.
-Enjoy your meal!
+6. Serve: Serve the fish with the cucumber salad, roast potatoes and lemon wedges.

 Notes